vivian-ng/Hardware/MRR_ESP_3DP/README.md

 This is a bare-minimum 3D printer control board based on the ESP32 microcontroller, which comes with built-in WiFi and BlueTooth.

+** Work in progress!
+Do not attempt production using this schematic! **

 Features:
 - Able to use up to 4 stepper drivers: X, Y, Z, and E0
 - 12V or 24V input power supply